dsoprea/ChromeIdGenerator/README.txt

 Notes
 =====

-Please see SO article for additional details:
+An SO article has additional details:

     http://stackoverflow.com/questions/16993486/how-to-programmatically-calculate-chrome-extension-id